 Talk to your network about what you want to achieve and give people the chance to help you make connections, suggest resources or tools, etc. Talk to your manager, team members, mentors, and sponsors about the type of opportunity you want.
 When you start to let everyone know what you’re looking for, you’ll start seeing more of those opportunities pop up.

 Think that is too woo-woo?
 Think about it this way.
 An old manager of mine who had not even a little bit of a woo-woo side described it as you start to make small adjustments to get to your goals when you truly articulate what you want.
-He did a PowerPoint as the year started with his year-long goals.
+Each year he did a PowerPoint as the year started with his year-long goals.
 It was his private document that he didn’t share (he told me about the process, though).
 Consider all those small shifts that can get you to achieving your goals.

 Maximize your time